Yarroudh/segment-lidar/README.md

 ## Documentation

 If you are using `segment-lidar`, we highly recommend that you take the time to read the [documentation](segment-lidar.readthedocs.io).
-The documentation is an essential resource that will help you understand the features and functionality of our software, as well as provide guidance on how to use it effectively.
+The documentation is an essential resource that will help you understand the features of the package, as well as provide guidance on how to use it effectively.

 ## Basic tutorial

-A basic tutorial is available [here]().
+A basic tutorial is available [here](segment-lidar.readthedocs.io/en/latest/tutorial.html).
 You can also refer to API for more information about different parameters.

 ```python